 Instead, open a new account at a bank or credit union where you don’t borrow money, and keep your money there.

 You shouldn’t open a new retirement account and pour a bunch of money into it for protection.
 Again, doing that just ahead of filing for bankruptcy can cause problems for you.
 However, if you make regular contributions right now, especially through direct deposit from your paycheck, don’t change anything.
-If you can afford it, just keep going with business as usual for your retirement account.
+If you can afford it, keep going with business as usual for your retirement account.
 Your fund offered through your employer is 100% protected, and your IRA is protected up to $1 million.
-Making regular contributions can help you protect some of your money from creditors.
+Making regular contributions can help you preserve some of your money from creditors.

 One of the best ways you can avoid being sued for what you owe is to keep in touch with your creditors.
 The Fair Debt Collection Practices Act protects you from harassment, but that doesn’t mean that you should ignore your creditors.
 Let them know that you can’t pay right now, and even offer to work out a payment plan with them.
-In some cases, if you are upfront (after doing what you can to protect your assets), you might be able to settle, or work out a plan for repayment without bankruptcy or lawsuits.
+In some cases, if you are upfront (after doing what you can to protect your assets), you might be able to settle or work out a plan for repayment without bankruptcy or lawsuits.

 If your creditors file a lawsuit against you, you need help.
 Be sure you get an attorney who can help you.
 Choose an attorney that specializes in credit issues.
 Find out about the statute of limitations for debts in your state, and challenge suits that are legally too old to be sued over.
 Make sure you show up to court dates.
-If you aren’t there, you could find yourself with more fees and charges.
+If you aren’t there, you could find yourself with more fees and in deeper trouble.

-When you owe money, creditors are within in their rights to try and get paid.
+When you owe money, creditors are within their rights to try and get paid.
 However, you have rights, too.
 You can protect some of your assets, and work toward an arrangement with your creditors.